Man City-West Ham game off as Storm Ciara batters Britain

 Advertising

+West Ham responded to the postponement by saying they would subsidise coach travel for supporters when the game is eventually played.

+“The club will be running free coach travel for supporters for the rescheduled fixture.
+Full details will be announced at the same time of the new date,” said a post on the Hammers’ official Twitter account.

-Football, horse racing, rugby union and rugby league fixtures were all postponed as 85-miles-per-hour winds hit Britain.
+Football, horse racing, rugby union and rugby league fixtures were all postponed as winds reaching 85 miles per hour hit Britain.

-Sunday’s two Super League games between Huddersfield and Leeds and Wakefield and Catalans Dragons were postponed.
+Sunday’s two Super League games between Huddersfield and Leeds and Wakefield and Catalans Dragons were called off.

 A group of fans had been walking from Leeds’ Headingley ground to the John Smith’s Stadium in Huddersfield to raise money for former Rhinos player Rob Burrow, who has been diagnosed with motor neurone disease.